NZMSA/2024-Phase-2/data-science/3. Deep Learning/README.md

 ### Task Completion

-For each task, we will be making sure that you have met the criteria below.
+For each task, we will be making sure that you have met the criteria below:

 **Load and split preprocessed data**
 - You have loaded in and split your dataset appropriately
-  - We suggest using a random state of 101 with a train-validation-test split (validation is necessary here)
+  - We suggest using a random state of 101 with a train-validation-test split (validation is necessary here).

 **Choose an algorithm**
-- You have chosen an appropriate algorithm for the CIFAR-10 dataset
+- You have chosen an appropriate algorithm for the CIFAR-10 dataset.

 **Train and test a model**
-- You have trained and tested your models appropriately
+- You have trained and tested your models appropriately.
-- You have reported the accuracy of your models on the training and test sets
+- You have reported the accuracy of your models on the training and test sets.
-- You have printed a simple metric for each model's predictions
+- You have printed a simple metric for each model's predictions.

 **Evaluate the model**
-- You have used evaluation metrics for each model, including (but not limited to) confusion matrix, precision, recall, F1-score, overall accuracy
+- You have used evaluation metrics for each model, including (but not limited to) confusion matrix, precision, recall, F1-score, overall accuracy.
-- You have interpreted your confusion matrices, F1-scores etc., correctly via comments inside your notebook explaining what your specific metrics mean
+- You have interpreted your confusion matrices, F1-scores etc., correctly via comments inside your notebook explaining what your specific metrics mean.
-- You have graphically evaluated the performance of each model using ROC curves or otherwise
+- You have graphically evaluated the performance of each model using ROC curves or otherwise.

 **Summary**
-- You have summarised what you have found during training and evaluation
+- You have summarised what you have found during training and evaluation.
-- You have concisely described the training and evaluation steps you have taken for each of your chosen datasets
+- You have concisely described the training and evaluation steps you have taken for each of your chosen datasets.
-- You have included possible next steps that you could take to improve your models
+- You have included possible next steps that you could take to improve your models.

 ### Presentation
-- Your notebook/s and the code within them must be well-commented so that someone looking at your notebook/s for the first time can easily understand and follow along with what you did
+- Your notebook/s and the code within them must be well-commented so that someone looking at your notebook/s for the first time can easily understand and follow along with what you did.
-  - Note that "well-commented" means that you have provided easily understandable explanations for what the results of your code mean or what you have inferred from them
+  - Note that "well-commented" means that you have provided easily understandable explanations for what the results of your code mean or what you have inferred from them.
   - We may penalise notebooks that only contain code and nothing else
-- Your comments clearly explain the training and evaluation steps you have taken and justify why you took those steps
+- Your comments clearly explain the training and evaluation steps you have taken and justify why you took those steps.

 ## Tips